zirchpher/zirchpher/README.md

   getAmbitions() {
     return {
-      "I want to be a": "a fullstack developer", "Speak fluently": "Japanese",
+      "I'm going to be a": "a Fullstack Developer", "Speak fluently": "Japanese",
       "Connect More People": "With Internet",
     };